LucasHasting/AlgorithmEffecincy/README.md

 # Count Sort Analysis
-Project was created in my Data Structures and Algorithms class.
-Project was done with the help of Ethan Nix and Krutivas Pradhan.
+Project was created in my CS 355 (Data Structures and Algorithms) class.
+The prject was to provide an analysis of the count sort algorithm including its time complexity and a visualization of the speed of the algorithm.
+The results of this analysis can be found in [Algorithm Efficiency.pptx]().
+The project was done with the help of Ethan Nix and Krutivas Pradhan.

 ## Table of Contents
 - [Project-Installation](#project-installation)